The Center Team

 Tiffany will direct operations across the state for our new Destination Fatherhood project, funded by a five-year grant from the U.S. Department of Health and Human Services Administration for Children and Families (ACF).
 Under Tiffany's direction, the project will help thousands of fathers with parenting and relationship skills, economic stability and mobility, all with the ultimate goal of improving their children's well-being.
 The project will have a special focus on recruiting and serving fathers between the ages of 18 and 24 who were formerly incarcerated, aging out of foster care, and/or dropped out of high school.
 Tiffany came to the Center in early 2016 after playing a leadership role at the Alston Wilkes Society in Columbia since 2011.

 Kiki Dean, MA

 Kiki joined the Center in January 2014.
 Kiki is a veteran of the Air Force, in which she served as a human resources manager.
 Before joining the Center, she worked with the South Carolina Department of Education, Office of Adult Education.
-Serving as the director of operations, Kiki is responsible for overall day to day operations of the Center.
-She holds a masters degree in organizational leadership.
+Serving as the operations manager for the Center.
+Kiki is responsible for overall internal operations.
+She holds a masters degree in organizational change and leadership.